deepfence/ThreatMapper/deepfence_server_client/docs/ReportersTopologyFilters.md

 `func (o *ReportersTopologyFilters) UnsetCloudFilter()`

 UnsetCloudFilter ensures that no value is present for CloudFilter, not even an explicit nil
+### GetFieldFilters

+`func (o *ReportersTopologyFilters) GetFieldFilters() ReportersFieldsFilters`

+GetFieldFilters returns the FieldFilters field if non-nil, zero value otherwise.

+### GetFieldFiltersOk

+`func (o *ReportersTopologyFilters) GetFieldFiltersOk() (*ReportersFieldsFilters, bool)`

+GetFieldFiltersOk returns a tuple with the FieldFilters field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFieldFilters

+`func (o *ReportersTopologyFilters) SetFieldFilters(v ReportersFieldsFilters)`

+SetFieldFilters sets FieldFilters field to given value.

 ### GetHostFilter

 `func (o *ReportersTopologyFilters) GetHostFilter() []string`